OpenDSA/OpenDSA/RST/source/Development/EditDistance.rst

    :prerequisites: Knapsack
    :topic: Algorithms

-Edit Distance [DRAFT]
+Edit Distance [Draft]
 =====================

 :dfn:`Edit Distance` is an algorithm for computing the minimum number of changes from one string to another.
-The two non-interesting cases are: if both strings are of length zero (or identical), then zero operations are needed; and if one string is of zero length, then the number of operations needed is the length of the non-zero length string.
+The two non-interesting cases
+are: if both strings are of length zero (or identical), then zero operations are needed; and if one string is of zero length, then the number of operations needed is the length of the non-zero length string.

 Following the dynamic programming approach, the first step is solve the problem recursively.
 Like most recursive solutions, this algorithm is easy to follow.
 First, some symbols and their defintions to make the description easier to understand.

 +--------------+------------------------------------------+
 |  Symbol      | Definition                               |